geo-martino/aiorequestful/README.template.md

 * Full implementation of authorisation handling for authorising with any HTTP service, including OAuth2 flows
 * Automatic response payload caching and cache retrieval on a per-endpoint basis to allow fine control over how and when response data is cached
-* Customisable payload response handling to transform responses before returning and caching
+* Automatic payload response handling to transform responses before returning and caching
 * Automatic handling of common HTTP error status codes to ensure guaranteed successful requests
 * Formulaic approach to retries and backoff handling to ensure smooth requests on sensitive services to handle 'Too Many Requests' style errors